Music

 A “Stranger in a Strange Land”

 The bulk of Ballads of Careless Love is deeply tied to Stekert’s formative years at Cornell University.
 Entering the school in 1953, she describes herself as a “savage from the Folksong Revival” navigating a hyper-civilized, rigid 1950s academic world of dress codes, curfews, and segregated dormitories.
+(To read Ellen’s essay about her Cornell years and the making of the album, see her blog post.)

 Armed with a guitar and an unwavering passion for traditional music, Stekert found her footing by seeking out Professor Harold Thompson, a respected folklorist.
 Her enthusiasm landed her a job as his undergraduate “graduate” assistant, a role that sparked her life’s work in folklore and sent her across New York State to collect songs from traditional singers such as Fuzzy Barhight, an ex-lumberjack.